HIS3349 : Health and disease in the Anthropocene: Intersections of human and environmental health post 1800 (Inactive)

 The essay tests knowledge outcomes and develops skills in research, reading and writing.

-The creative project component fosters engaged and personalised learning, as well as developing communication skills, and the associated report also tests understanding of the subject and reflective learning.
+The formative plan and summative creative project component fosters engaged and personalised learning, as well as developing transferable communication skills.

 Work submitted during the delivery of the module forms a means of determining student progress.